grassrootseconomics/org-website/content/Blog/lukenya-pioneers.md

 **A Historic First in Sustainable Community-Based Finance**

-Lukenya University School of Business and Economics (LUSOBE) has made history by becoming the **first university in the world to implement an interest-free student loan system using commitment pooling on Sarafu.Network .** Inspired by ancient reciprocal labor traditions and Islamic finance principles—specifically Waqf—the university has launched an innovative digital commitment pool that is set to transform the way students, staff, and vendors access financial support.
+Lukenya University School of Business and Economics (LUSOBE) has made history by becoming the **first university in the world to implement an interest-free student loan system using commitment pooling via Sarafu.Network on Celo Blockchain.** Inspired by ancient reciprocal labor traditions and Islamic finance principles—specifically [Waqf](https://grassecon.org/wafq)—the university has launched an innovative digital commitment pool that is set to transform the way students, staff, and vendors access financial support.

 ### **LUSOBE Commitment Pool and Voucher Pilot**